Advanced Query Handling

 Query

-A message asking the robot to do something (e.g., “count numbers”).
+A message asking the robot to do something (e.g., “recognize objects on the kitchen table”).

 It starts the pipeline.